 - 1. Can your rock be used to build something? - 2.
-Would it make a good road? - How easy is your rock to scratch or break?
-With your parents' permission use a nail, or toothpick to test it.

-- 4. Name your rock and create an information card that describes its name, colour, hardness, and other special characteristics. - 5.
-About how big is your rock?
-How could you find out how much it weighs?
+Would it make a good road? - 3.
+Name your rock and create an information card that describes its name, colour, hardness, and other special characteristics.

-PM ACTIVITY: Poppa Penguin
+PM ACTIVITY: Catching Rays

 Challenge: Create a way for the penguin 'egg' to stay on the top of both feet as you waddle across the room